 Head of Overseas Placements

 Elaine holds a BEng Manufacturing Engineering from University of Limerick and an MSc Sustainable Development from DIT.
 She has worked in the waste management and windfarm planning sector as an engineer and the environmental educational sector as a facilitator.
-Elaine is also founder of environmental education company Boltz.
+Elaine currently works as a Coastal Programmes Officer with An Taisce Environmental Education Unit and is also founder of environmental education company Boltz.

 North West Region

 Gerard is a Mechanical Engineer and independent Engineering Consultant.
-He previously worked as Senior Development Manager with Ceramicx Ireland and is currently employed by Trinity College Dublin where he also received his doctorate in Heat Transfer.
+He previously worked as Senior Development Manager with Ceramicx Ireland and Trinity College Dublin where he also received his doctorate in Heat Transfer.
+He is currently employed by IT Sligo.
 Gerard was a UNV in Nepal and is interested in off grid energy and appropriate technology.

 Emer is a Chartered Civil Engineer with over 10 years’ experience in the delivery of civil engineering works, with a focus on water infrastructure design for land development, transport and local authority clients.
 Emer works for Arup and became involved with Engineers Without Borders as an Arup representative for the EWB Where There is No Engineer Competition.
-Emer has previously completed humanitarian work in Nepal and will be returning to Nepal in 2017 as a Corporate Fellow with EWB Australia. .
+Emer has previously completed humanitarian work in Nepal including as a Corporate Fellow with EWB Australia. .

 Fiona currently works as a Construction Project Manager for a multi-national.
 She has a BSc in Structural Engineering with Architecture and an ME in Civil Engineering with Business both from UCD.

 Andrew is a Chartered Engineer with over 10 years’ experience in industry specialising in bridge design and construction.
 He currently works as a Senior Engineer with Roughan & O’Donovan Consulting Engineers.
-He has a BE in Civil Engineering from UCD and an MSc. in Structural Engineering from the University of Surrey..
+He has a BE in Civil Engineering from UCD and an MSc. in Structural Engineering from the University of Surrey.
+Andrew has volunteered in Rwanda with Bridges to Prosperity as Construction Supervisor for a suspension bridge in Kigali Province.

 Aoife first became involved with EWB-Ireland upon returning from a placement with the Foundation for Sustainable Development in Uganda.
 Aoife has a Masters in Energy Management from Dublin Institute of Technology and holds a degree in Civil, Structural and Environmental Engineering from Trinity College Dublin.
 She currently works as an Energy Market Modelling Analyst at ESB Trading.